agnyz/the-bed-stack/GOVERNANCE.md

 ## Who we are

-We are a group of open-source developers and who develop, use, promote this RealWorld project, software around it, and other related activities for our mutual benefit.
+We are a group of open-source developers who develop, use, promote the Elysia RealWorld example app, software around it, and other related activities for our mutual benefit.

 ## Core Philosophy